 Unfortunately, this may mean their existing customers are slapped with higher rates to make up the difference.
 If it’s been a while since you’ve reviewed your gas and electricity rates, iSelect is here to help.

-We’ll compare offers from our range of energy providers to find you the most competitive gas and electricity plans available.
-All you’ll have to do is choose the one that best suits your needs and budget.
+We’ll compare offers from our range of energy providers to find you plans that meet your needs.
+All you’ll have to do is choose one that suits your needs and budget.

 Switching providers is simple and painless, and your power supply won’t be disrupted during the changeover.
 Best of all, our service is free – so what have you got to lose?
 Aside from big energy bills, that is.

 Finding the right gas and electricity plan is quick and easy with iSelect.
 Simply enter your postcode to get started on your energy plan comparison here.